Asymptotic Distributions for Likelihood Ratio Tests for the Equality of Covariance Matrices: Simulation study

 \subsection{Histograms and empirical sizes}

 We generate random samples from $k$ multivariate normal distributions under the null hypothesis of \eqref{test}.
-Denote the common variance matrix as $\Sigma$ which is $p$ by $p$ matrix.
-Since the distribution function of $\Lambda^*$ doesn't depend on the matrix $\Sigma$, we can simply set $\Sigma=I_p$ as a $p$ by $p$ identity matrix.
+Denote the common variance matrix as $\Sigma$ which is a $p$ by $p$ matrix.
+Since the distribution function of $\Lambda^*_n$ doesn't depend on the matrix $\Sigma$, we can simply set $\Sigma=I_p$ as a $p$ by $p$ identity matrix.

 For each combination of $p$ and $k$, we plot the histograms for the three standardized test statistics, namely $-2\rho\log\Lambda_n^*$, $(-2\log\Lambda_n^*-\mu_n)/\sigma_n$, and $Z_n$.
 The histograms for these statistics are also compared with their approximate density functions -- a chi-squared distribution with $\frac12p(p+1(k-1)$ degrees of freedom, the standard normal distribution, and a chi-squared distribution with $f=\frac12p(p+1)(k-1)$ degrees of freedom, respectively, as established in \eqref{chiapprox}, \eqref{CLT} and \eqref{chisquare}.
-See Figures~\ref{histogram-k3} to \ref{histogram-k50}.
+See Figure~\ref{histogram-k3} and Figures S2 and S3 in the supplement.

-The histograms in Figure~\ref{histogram-k3} to \ref{histogram-k50} reveal the overall performance for the three test statistics.
+The histograms in Figure~\ref{histogram-k3} and Figures S2 and S3 reveal the overall performance for the three test statistics.
 We can conclude that the classic chi-square approximation works well when $p$ is small and gets worse as $p$ increases, the normal approximation starts to get better as $f=\frac{1}{2}p(p+1)(k-1)$ increases, and only the histograms for the adjusted test statistic fit the chi-squared curves in all cases.

 The empirical sizes for all three tests at level $\alpha=0.05$ are reported in Table~\ref{table1}.
 A good test in terms of the type I errors (or sizes) will have an actual size close to its nominal level $0.05$.
 The adjusted test statistic outperforms over the other two test statistics since its sizes are close to $0.05$ in all cases.
 In particular, the classic chi-square approximation performs well only when $p$ is relatively small.
 When $p$ is large, the null hypothesis is rejected with a probability close to one.